openshift/openshift-origin-design/designs/administrator/future-openshift/log toolbars/index.md

 Support for the Download All button that appears in the Pipelines log viewer Support for at least 1 `ConsoleExternalLogLink` resource that the user may have added Incorporate a find or search feature
-Design for the possibility of allowing customers to view more than 1000 lines of data in the future
+Design for the possibility of allowing users to view more than 1000 lines of logs in the future

 Proposed default state: